51 Things Most Homeowners Aren’t Doing But Need To

 Cleaning Outdoor Lights

 Like anything that lives outdoors, your outdoor light fixtures get dirty.
 Get in the habit of cleaning and inspecting your outdoor lights once a year, especially checking for any pest nests.
 The heat provided by outdoor lights makes an ideal environment for mice and other rodents.
-You don’t want your home to have gross things in it like one of these 100 gross homes.

 Removing Garage Grim